 In contrast, the Chevrolet Astro minivan had the lowest rate with only seven deaths per million registered vehicles.
 It was followed by the Infiniti G35, BMW 7 Series and the Toyota 4Runner.
 Ironically, Chevy no longer makes the Blazer or the Astro.

 My guess is that the Chevy Astro is not 33 times safer than a Chevy Blazer.
-Certainly, the demographics in terms of risk taking behaviors are different for the purchaser of a mini van than a sporty SUV because the study did not consider driver behavior or how the vehicles are used.
-Still, there are still meaningful conclusions that can be drawn from this study about which vehicles are the safest and least save to drive.
-The profile on the driver a Chevy Blazers cannot be that different from the drivers of Toyota 4-Runners.
+The demographics in terms of risk-taking behaviors are different for the purchaser of a minivan than a sporty SUV because the study did not consider driver behavior or how the vehicles are used.
+Still, there are still meaningful conclusions that can be drawn from this study about which vehicles are the safest and least safe to drive.
+The profile on the driver of a Chevy Blazers cannot be that different from the drivers of Toyota 4-Runners.

 The good news is they are making cars safer than they used to make them.
 These rates have gone down about 30 percent since the mid-1990s.
 The study also confirms our lawyers’ experience that heavier vehicles such as SUVs and pickups have lower death rates.
-The message here underscores a theme I have discussed before on the Maryland Personal Injury Lawyer Blog: for all of the shouting about the need to decrease our dependence on foreign oil – which I agree with completely – the death toll on our highways will increase if we become a nation of Yugo drivers.
+The message here underscores a theme I have discussed before on the Maryland Personal Injury Lawyer Blog: for all the shouting about the need to decrease our dependence on foreign oil, which I agree with completely, the death toll on our highways will increase if we become a nation of Yugo drivers.